mikrovvelle/homework-machinelearning/machineLearning.md

 - timestamps: these are the most dangerous for over-fitting.
 I don't want my algorithm to expect certain activity to occur at a certain date-time.
 - apparent programming overhead information (`new_window`, `num_window`): this is probably only coincidental to the activity taking place.
 - `user_name`: the grayest case.
-It seems likely that a user$+$sensor data combination is more powerful at prediction than sensor data alone, but I prefer to see how far I can do with just the motion data first, and then incorporate user information if needed.
+It seems likely that a user$+$sensor data combination is more powerful at prediction than sensor data alone, but I prefer to see how far I can do with just the motion data first, and then incorporate user information later if needed.

 Since `wideRow` is a placeholder for sensor data, I'll include it and check its importance after the first training attempt.